 We provide these services from eight centres - Ballarat, Boronia, Cranbourne, Greensborough, Kew, Shepparton, Sunshine and Traralgon.

-Along with our consortium partners, RAV is involved in eight of the 15 FRCs in Victoria, four as the lead agency at Berwick, Greensborough, Melbourne and Sunshine.
-We are an active consortium partner in the centres at Ballarat, Broadmeadows, Geelong, and Ringwood.
+RAV is involved in eight of the 15 FRCs in Victoria, four as the lead agency at Berwick, Greensborough, Melbourne and Sunshine.

 RAV runs accredited training and development Professional Training for those seeking to acquire or enhance their skills to provide relationship support and family dispute resolution services.
-We are a registered training organisation and one of only three organisations in Australia accredited to teach the Vocational Graduate Diploma in Family Dispute Resolution.
+We are a registered training organisation.

 RAV employs a dedicated team of highly-skilled and qualified professionals with expertise in counselling, family dispute resolution, skills development and training.

-Our frontline staff are supported by corporate services in a range of areas including human resources, communications, information technology and financial administration.
+Our frontline staff are supported by corporate services in a range of areas including human resources, financial management and administration, communications and marketing, and information technology.